VertPingouin/dashproto/dashproto.love/codingzen.md

 If you're stuck, quit for one day.
 If after one day, you're still stuck, refactor.

+Avoid being stuck on details that don't matter
+Write a little TODO and do it later.

+If you're reluctant to achieve big things, try to solve some little TODOs

 Don't get too fond of your code.
 Don't be afraid to trash.